My story of building a fireplace in my dining room.

 I find it easiest to place as many whole stones as possible first, then come back to cut and fit the smaller ones.
 Be sure to mix only a small batch of mortar at a time—it dries quickly!

-How to Cut Stones
+Step 5: How to Cut Stones for a DIY Fireplace

 The stones I used for building a fireplace came in a variety of shapes and sizes, but there were a few spots where trimming was necessary.
 I’d start by selecting a piece that fit height-wise, then marked where to cut off the excess.